Best Beer Events and Pliny the Younger 2018 Release

 There's also the new Cooperage Brewery in Santa Rosa, which specializes in barrel-aged sour beers, plus a Pale Ale, an India Pale Ale, a Belgian Pale Ale and Belgian Golden Ale.

-St. Florian’s Brewery in Windsor, meanwhile, produces signature beers including IPA, a Brown Ale and Cali Common, plus the new Sonoma Springs Brewing Co. facility on the western side of the town of Sonoma.
+St. Florian’s Brewery in Windsor, meanwhile, produces signature beers including IPA, a Brown Alen and Cali Common, plus the new Sonoma Springs Brewing Co. facility on the western side of the town of Sonoma.
 Beers feature a SlowNoma Belgian-Style Ale and Uncle Jack’s Kolsch-Style Ale, among others.
-These are top rated suds, too, from Tim Goeppinger, who learned his craft over 17 years of brewing for Goose Island, Firestone Walker and others respected breweries.
+These are top rated suds, too, from Tim Goeppinger, who learned his craft over 17 years of brewing for Goose Island, Firestone Walker, and other respected breweries.

-Then, there’s Carneros Brewing Company, opened in 2013 along Hwy.
-12, as a family owned microbrewery founded by four Ceja brothers and their families in Sonoma Valley.
-The Ceja clan is already recognized for their elegant wines, and this new estate produces its own hops for handcrafted Jefeweizen, Morena Ale, Cerveza Pilsner, Carneros IPA and Negra IPA.
+Then, there’s Carneros Brewing Company, founded in 2013 along Highway 12 by the four Ceja brothers and their families in Sonoma Valley.
+The Ceja clan is already recognized for their elegant wines, and this new estate produces its own hops for handcrafted Jefeweizen, Morena Ale, Cerveza Pilsner, Carneros IPA, and Negra IPA.
 Guests can visit the brewery and taproom to sample the brews, then enjoy a picnic in the beer gardens around the pond.

 Don’t miss Woodfour Brewing Company, either, at The Barlow in Sebastopol with oft-changing originals like the Wet Hop Session Ale No. 1 made of hops grown at nearby Wildo Ranch, a Gold Ridge Lager, and a sour farmhouse ale.